-6. Insert the Stem Packing and Packing Spacer onto the stem, pressing both into the stem orifice.
+6. Insert the Stem Packing, with the peaks towards the outside of the body, and Packing Spacer onto the stem, pressing both into the stem orifice.
 (Figure 5.14 - 5.16)

-7. Place the Stop Indicator Plate (the tab will face away from the body) onto the stem.
+7. Place the Stop Indicator Plate (if a bent tab is present it will face away from the body; or, the small hole in the plate will be opposite of the tab on the body) onto the stem.
 Align the notch on the plate and the machined groove of the stem, pushing onto the stem, against the Packing Spacer.
-Now install the Wave Spring.
-(Figure 5.17 & 5.18)
+(Figure 5.11)

-8. Apply thread locker to the stem and then install the Stem Lock Nut.
+8. Now apply the wave spring.
+Apply thread locker to the stem and then install the Stem Lock Nut.
 Use an adjustable wrench on the portion of the stem protruding into the body of the valve to hold stem while tightening, Torque to 80-100 ft./lbs.
-(Figure 5.19 & 5.20)
+(Figure 5.12 & 5.13)